-What is a tampon?
+What is a sanitary tampon?

-How to choose a tampon?
+How to choose your sanitary tampon?

-Adapting the size to your menstrual flow
+Adapt the size to your menstrual flow

-- Normal, suitable for medium flows
+- Normal, suitable for medium

 - Maxi for very heavy flows

-Look at the composition of the tampon
+Look at the composition of the pad

-How to use a tampon correctly?
+How to use a tampon correctly

-Putting the tampon in the vagina
+Inserting the tampon into the vagina

 For those without applicators: